aviaviavi/curl-runnings/README.md

 ### Running

-Write a test spec in yaml or json, then run it with:
+Once you've written a spec, simply run it with:

 ```bash
 $ curl-runnings -f path/to/your/spec.yaml
 ```

+If all your tests pass, curl-runnings will cleanly exit with a 0 code.
+A code of 1 will be returned if any tests failed.

 For more info:

 ```bash
 $ curl-runnings --help
 ```

 ### Future work